Home | Cooking Knowledge | How to Cut a Chicken Breast

 finishing a chicken breast to be butterflied

 This can really be a popular way to cut up a chicken breast so that it can cook evenly.
-This is my preferred way if I’m going to saute a chicken breast.
+This is my preferred way if I’m going to saute chicken breast.

 The benefit is that you get a lot of surface area of the chicken to the pan and this will bring flavor with the browning of the chicken.